-In the final set of analysis in Model 3 and Model 4 we add interactions between teachers' race and both the race of their principal and the percentage of teachers at their school who are white.
-Model 3 includes interactions between teacher race and the proportion of teachers at the school who are white (the proportion of white teachers at the school is computed by excluding the focal teacher).
+In the final set of analysis in Model 3 and Model 4 we add interactions between teacher race and both the race of their principal and the percentage of teachers at their school that are white.
+Model 3 includes interactions between teacher race and the proportion of teachers at the school that are white (the proportion of white teachers at the school is computed by excluding the focal teacher).
 Here we find that black teachers receive the most challenging assignments when they have more white colleagues.
-Moving a black teacher from a school at the mean of the percentage of white teachers to a school that is 1 standard deviation above the mean nearly doubles the magnitude of the black-white gap in the average prior achievement of teachers' students.
+Moving a black teacher from a school at the mean of the percent white teachers to a school that is one standard deviation above the mean nearly doubles the magnitude of the black-white gap in the average prior achievement of teachers' students.
 Note that these models include controls for the race and free lunch composition of the classes as well.
 Model 4 includes interactions between teacher race and principal race.
 The results suggest that the black-white and Hispanic-white gap in students' prior achievement is smaller when black and Hispanic teachers' schools are led by black principals.

 There are likely to be other features of schools that influence class assignments.
 In particular, we hypothesized that principals would play an important role in the assignment process, as prior evidence suggests.
-For example, 75 percent of public school principals in a national study reported that they played a large role in determining teacher class placements (Carey and Farris 1994).
-In analyses not shown, we examine several characteristics of principals to see whether the assignment of less experienced teachers to more challenging students happens to a greater or lesser extent in schools led by different types of principals.
-The principal characteristics we examined include overall years of principal experience, years of service as principal at the current school, the principal's highest degree,
+For example, seventy-five percent of public school principals in a national study reported that they played a large role in determining teacher class placements (Carey and Farris 1994).
+In analyses not shown, we examine several characteristics of principals to see whether the assignment of less experienced teachers to more challenging students happens to a greater or lesser extent schools led by different types of principals.
+The principal characteristics we examined include: overall years of principal experience; years of service as principal at the current school; the principal's highest degree; and several scales based on principal self-reports of their effectiveness across several domains from surveys we conducted.10 We estimated models similar to those shown in Table 3 with the inclusion of interactions between each of these principal characteristics and teacher experience.
+Such an analysis allows us to gauge whether assignment by teacher experience happens more evenly in schools led by different types of principals.
+We find little evidence that any of these characteristics of principals moderate the relationship between teacher experience and class assignments.
+This does not necessarily mean that principals play no role in the assignment process.
+Rather, it suggests that principals with different (observable) characteristics employ similar practices when assigning novice teachers.